cockroachdb/docs/manual-deployment-insecure.md

   <a href="manual-deployment-insecure.html"><button class="filter-button current"><strong>Insecure</strong></button></a>
 </div>

-This tutorial shows you how to manually deploy an insecure multi-node CockroachDB cluster on multiple machines.
+This tutorial shows you how to manually deploy an insecure multi-node CockroachDB cluster on multiple machines, using HAProxy to balance client connections evenly across nodes.

 If you plan to use CockroachDB in production, we recommend using a secure cluster instead.
 Select **Secure** above for instructions.